 White Sox pitcher Ted Blankenship made his big-league debut in a big way.
-Blankenship relieved starter Ferdie Schupp in the second inning of a game against Detroit, then pitched the next 12 innings before losing the game in the 14th, 7-6.
+Blankenship relieved starter Ferdie Schupp in the second inning of a game against Detroit, then gave up nine hits over the next 12 innings before losing the game in the 14th, 7-6.
 The game took place at Comiskey Park and was the opener of a doubleheader.
 The Sox won the second game, 4-3.

 It was the first morning start for a game in the history of Comiskey Park, as the White Sox hosted Texas with the first pitch delivered at 10:30 a.m.
 The Sox didn’t care much for the novelty, as they lost, 3-0, to Nellie Briles, getting only three hits.